Although the File Fabric provides Linux GUI Apps, a frequent request is to be able to sync cloud storage with a Linux Server in headless mode.

-This can be achieved with the SME enterprise cloud appliance solution as follows:
+This can be achieved with the the Enterprise File Fabric as follows:

 Firstly you would require the DavFS package to be installed.